hyperagon/hyperagon.github.io/content/posts/2026-03-19/index.md

 ![Mean](mean.png)

-The prompt needs to explicitly state that it can't just grow the canvas, assuming it doean't ignore that like it did when told not to touch anything else.
+The prompt needs to explicitly state that it can't just grow the canvas, assuming it doesn't ignore that like it did when told not to touch anything else.